SabrinaJewson/sabrinajewson.github.io/src/blog/errors.md

-While it does make sense to implement `From<ParseError>`, because `Parse` is literally the name of one of the variants of `FromFileErrorKind`, it does not make sense to implement `From<io::Error>` because such an implementation would implicitly add the state that one is reading a file — in other words, while the conversion from `ParseError` to `FromFileErrorKind` is trivial and carries no semantic meaning,
+While it does make sense to implement `From<ParseError>`, because `Parse` is literally the name of one of the variants of `FromFileErrorKind`, it does not make sense to implement `From<io::Error>` because such an implementation would implicitly add meaning that one failed during the process of reading the file from disk (as the variant is named `ReadFile` instead of `Io`) — in other words, while the conversion from `ParseError` to `FromFileErrorKind` is trivial and carries no semantic meaning,